janpeter19/janpeter19/README.md

 No installation needed!

   **Note 2024-07-20**
   The GUI for BPL has now reached an important milestone and all applications can be GUI-configured and the notebooks include corresponding process diagram.
 The models and results are the same, of course.
 Recent GUI work:

   * An example of fedbatch cultivation of yeast with control of dissolved oxygen (now also including icons for the gasphase) - see repository BPL\_YEAST\_AIR\_Fedbatch

-  * An example pf ion exchange chromotagraphy - see repositories BPL\_IEC\_validation (but BPL\_IEC\_operation needs a fix around scale_volume, scaling of the time axis).
+  * An example pf ion exchange chromotagraphy - see repositories BPL\_IEC\_validation (but BPL\_IEC\_operation needs a fix around scale_volume, i.e. scaling of the time axis).

   OpenModelica 1.23.1 was used.
 In the fall a subset of GUI for the liquid phase only was validated with Impact 2.1